nRF24/RF24/COMMON_ISSUES.md

 ## Here are the most common issues and their solutions.

 ### write() always returns true after setAutoAck(false)
-Don't disabled the auto-ack feature. write() has no reason to doubt that the payload was delivered if the auto-ack feature is disabled.
-We recommend you read the docs about setAutoAck() before disabling the auto-ack feature.
+Don't disabled the auto-ack feature.
+RF24::write() has no reason to doubt that the payload was delivered if the auto-ack feature is disabled.
+We recommend you read the docs about RF24::setAutoAck() before disabling the auto-ack feature.

 ### write() returns false when the payload was received